What Does It Take To Be A Translator?

 Language and culture go hand in hand.
 The same word, expression, or colour can mean different things in different cultural contexts.
 One can be positive in a country’s culture but considered offended in another.

 Therefore, it will be a huge challenge for you when working in the translation industry without being culture aware.
 You should constantly dig deeper into both the target language’s culture (your native culture) and the source language’s as well as their differences to avoid making unfortunate mistakes.

 (3) You Love Words

 A translator can also be considered as a writer.
 You read, translate, and write every day.
 Do these activities make you feel right and lively?
 If they do, being a translator might be meant for you.

 To produce an accurate translation, you need to choose words carefully to remain the tone, messages, and purpose of the source text.
-So if you love playing with words, you will find enjoyment in choosing the perfect words or phrase for your translation projects.
+So if you love playing with words, you will find enjoyment in choosing the perfect words or phrases for your translation projects.

 (1) Specialized Language Training